Introduction to Neuroimaging Data¶

 The dataset we will be working with has already been converted to the BIDS format (see download localizer tutorial).

-You may need to install pybids to query the BIDS datasets using following command !pip install pybids.
+You may need to install pybids to query the BIDS datasets using following command !pip install pybids

 The BIDSLayout

-Pybids is a package to help query and navigate a neurogimaging dataset that is in the BIDs format.
-At the core of pybids is the BIDSLayout object.
-A BIDSLayout is a lightweight Python class that represents a BIDS project file tree and provides a variety of helpful methods for querying and manipulating BIDS files.
+is a lightweight Python class that represents a BIDS project file tree and provides a variety of helpful methods for querying and manipulating BIDS files.
 While the BIDSLayout initializer has a large number of arguments you can use to control the way files are indexed and accessed, you will most commonly initialize a BIDSLayout by passing in the BIDS dataset root location as a single argument.

-Notice we are setting derivatives=True.
+.
 This means the layout will also index the derivatives sub folder, which might contain preprocessed data, analyses, or other user generated files.

 from bids import BIDSLayout, BIDSValidator